salvoravida/redux-first-history/README.md

 export default App;

-//...Can be used via history.push() etc.
+//...History can now be used via other components using history.push() etc.
 ```

 app.js (react-router v6)